Trip09/clickFraudCapstone/README.md

 ## Project Overview
 A web analytics platform to detect click fraud and track user activity.
+Our solution will allow organizations to review how well their advertising budget is being utilized.

 Project repository for Click-Fraud Analytics Capstone